allan-pg/walmart-analysis/README.md

  - Home and lifestyle had the highest tax rating of 16.03% .
  - Branch C had the highest revenue generated.
  - January had the highest number of revenue while february had the lowest revenue.

+ ## Reccomendations
+ - Improve quality of Home and lifestyle products so as to improve on rating.
+ - Invest more on female fashion accesories since they are mostly sort by female customers.
+ - Find out why Health and beauty had the least revenue.